channgo2203/channgo2203.github.io/research.md

 [AVOTE](http://scalp.gforge.inria.fr/)

 ### Softwares
+* __RTVerifier__: Run-Time Verifier (RTVerifier) is a tool that monitors the middle-ware layer of autonomous vehicle software system at [APTIV Mobility](https://www.aptiv.com/) at run-time to check that the failure recovery mechanism and inter-process communication satisfy their requirements
 * __Absynth__: Automatic Bound Synthesizer (Absynth) is a tool that automatically and statically computes upper bounds on the expected resource usage for imperative probabilistic programs, [Tool and Benchmark]({{ site.url }}/zips/tool_benchmark.zip)
 * __RAML__: Resource Aware ML (RAML) is a tool that automatically and statically computes resource-use bounds (lower and upper) for OCaml programs.
 It also can check the constant resource-use programs used in preventing timing side-channel attacks, [RAML](http://www.raml.co/)
 * __PSCV__: A runtime verification tool for probabilistic SystemC models.
 It consists of two components: the plug-in for Plasma Lab in Java and tool for generating C++ monitor and aspect advices in C++, [PSCV](https://project.inria.fr/pscv/)